Market Influence Output in a Perfect Market Framework

 Although there is no actual market that exactly meets the conditions of perfect competition, some industries come close:

-- Currency Exchange (Forex): This is a good example of competitive behavior, where people buy and sell currencies without too many obstacles.
+• Currency Exchange (Forex): This is a good example of competitive behaviour, where people buy and sell currencies without too many obstacles.

 Yet in all these so-called “cases,” factors peculiar to the real world—such as brand names, government regulations, and lack of equal information—keep these markets from actually attaining perfection.